This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Prior to the 2017 amendments, parties could opt to pursue formal merger clearance with the ACCC or make an application to the Australian Competition Tribunal (the Tribunal) for merger authorisation on public benefit grounds.
 While there were a number of applications to the Tribunal for merger authorisation, due to perceived procedural challenges, the formal merger process was never used and parties continued to rely on the informal merger process.

-Since November 2017, when the new merger authorisation regime was implemented, there have been two applications for merger authorisation.
-Both have been successful on the grounds that the respective transactions would not substantially lessen competition.
+Since November 2017, when the new merger authorisation regime was implemented, there have been three applications for merger authorisation, all of which have been successful, with one cleared unconditionally and two cleared subject to conditions.

 Are decisions of the ACCC appealable?